Sweden: Prehistory

-Vikings
+Viking Age

 The Swedish Viking Age lasted roughly from the eighth century to the 11th century.
 It is believed that Swedish Vikings and Gutar mainly travelled east and south, going to Finland, Estonia, the Baltic countries, Russia, Belarus, Ukraine, the Black Sea and even as far as Baghdad.
 Their routes passed through the Dnieper south to Constantinople, on which they carried out numerous raids.
-The Byzantine Emperor Theophilos noticed their great skills in war, and invited them to serve as his personal bodyguard, known as the Varangian Guard.
-The Swedish Vikings, called Rus are believed to be the founding fathers of Kievan Rus'.
-The Arab traveller Ibn Fadlan described these Vikings saying:
+The Byzantine emperor Theophilos noticed their great skills in war and invited them to serve as his personal bodyguard, known as the Varangian Guard.
+The Swedish Vikings, called Rus, are believed to be the founders of Kievan Rus'.
+The Vikings were described by many outside sources, such as the Arab traveler Ibn Fadlan.
 The actions of these Swedish Vikings are commemorated on many runestones in Sweden, such as the Greece runestones and the Varangian runestones.
 There was also considerable participation in expeditions westwards, which are commemorated on stones such as the England runestones.
 The last major Swedish Viking expedition appears to have been the ill-fated expedition of Ingvar the Far-Travelled to Serkland, the region south-east of the Caspian Sea.
 Its members are commemorated on the Ingvar runestones, none of which mentions any survivor.

-What happened to the crew is unknown, but it is believed that they died of sickness.
+During the early stages of the Viking Age, a centre of trade in Northern Europe developed at Birka on the island of Björkö, not far from where Stockholm was later constructed, in mid-latitude Sweden.
+Birka was founded around 750 AD as a trading port by a king or merchants trying to control trade.
+Birka was the Baltic link in the Dnieper trade route through Ladoga (Aldeigja) and Novgorod (Holmsgard) to the Byzantine Empire and the Abbasid Caliphate.
+It was abandoned around 975, at about the same time Sigtuna was founded as a town some 35 km to the northeast.
+It has been estimated that the population in Viking Age Birka was between 500 and 1000 people.
+Archaeological finds indicate that Birka still was wealthy in the 9th and 10th centuries.
+Thousands of graves, coins, jewelry and other luxury items have been found there.